protocolguild/documentation/docs/02-onchain-architecture.md

   - The `distribute` function allocates tokens in the split contract to Guild members according to their weights (it does not move the funds into the member wallets)
   - Once distribute has been triggered, members can trigger the `withdrawForMyself` function to deposit tokens into their wallets
   - Distributions are permissioned to the Guild's DAO on mainnet, and multisigs on L2s
-    - On mainnet, Split distributions are triggered once a week via so-called "scoped proposals", which require a simple majority but no quorum, while maintaining the 7-day voting period + 2 day grace period
+    - On mainnet, split distributions are triggered once a week via so-called "scoped proposals", which require a simple majority but no quorum, while maintaining the 7-day voting period + 2 day grace period
-    - On L2s, Split distributions are triggered by multisigs on a monthly basis or when enough funds have accumulated for distribution
+    - On L2s, split distributions are triggered by multisigs on a monthly basis or when enough funds have accumulated for distribution
 - Updates:
   - Split updates - member additions, removals and weight changes - are permissioned to the Guild's DAO on mainnet, and multisigs on L2s
-    - On mainnet, Split updates are triggered once a quarter via a DAO proposal which requires a simple majority plus 33% quorum, with a 7-day voting period + 2 day grace period
+    - On mainnet, split updates are triggered once a quarter via a DAO proposal which requires a simple majority plus 33% quorum, with a 7-day voting period + 2 day grace period
-    - On L2s, the Split contracts are updated via multisigs once the mainnet DAO vote is complete
+    - On L2s, split updates are triggered via multisigs once the mainnet DAO vote is complete
 - Official documentation:
   - Split V1: [https://docs.splits.org/core/split](https://docs.splits.org/core/split)
   - Split V2: [https://docs.splits.org/core/split-v2](https://docs.splits.org/core/split-v2)